WilliamLambertCN/Magic_Sky/README.md

     CUDNN 7.6.5
     PYQT 5.12

-The software can implement sky replace and color auto-adjust transfer on both image and video.
+The software can implement sky replace and auto-adapting color transfer on both image and video.
 Results will be saved in temp dir.
 Below is a video version example.
 ![software](./Software%20GUI/Software_GUI_Video.png)